scowalt/actions-labeler-example/README.md

-# Labelling Github repositories with actions
+# Labeling Github repositories with actions
+I couldn't find any great examples of using Actions to declarate and automate Github labeling, so I made one myself.

 ## Adding labels to Github
 1. Labels are declaritively defined in [`labels.yml`](./.github/labels.yml)